-The Sip & Share Story
+The Sip & Share Wines Story

 Sip & Share Wines participated in The Hue Society’s The Black Wine Experience wine tasting and Roses & Rose’ Brunch at Essence Fest 2019 and 2018 in New Orleans.
 Being there lead to being named by Kiarra Sylvester as one of “5 Black- Owned Wines You Should Be Sipping Right Now” published on Xonecole.com.
 The Indianapolis Recorder has followed our growth with two stories that show where we are now and where we began.
 And Nicole Kearney, winemaker and founder was named one of 40 African American Tastemakers (Under/Over 40) by Sabrina Jackson.

 Nicole’s serious relationship with wine began in 2008, when she attended graduate school for her Master in Fine Arts (MFA) at Spalding University, Low Residency MFA program, in Louisville, Kentucky.
 Surrounded by writers of all genres – playwrights, screenwriters, fiction, non-fiction, and poets they shared about their lives and craft while sipping wine.
 Over two years, they would continue to sip and share wines with each other.
-It was there her passion for wine and spark for her future endeavor was ignited.
+It was there her passion for wine knowledge and the spark for her future endeavor was ignited.

 In 2011, Nicole’s good friend Mark gifted her a 32 bottle wine refrigerator as a housewarming gift.
 Of course, she had to fill it!
 She had a party asking people to bring wine.
 She gave them some parameters (She drank red almost exclusively at that time) and sent her friends on a wine hunt around town.
 It was an incredible success.
 Her guests got to try different wines and her wine chest was magically filled.
 Little did she know, she had just hosted her first home wine tasting.